MarionMcG/python-fundamentals/README.md

-# python-fundamentals
+# Python Fundamentals
-Semester 2 - Fundamentals of Programming
+Semester 2 - Fundamentals of Programming for Data Analytics